-I documented the first round of results here: http://antranik.org/90-days-splits-challenge-results/
+I documented the first and second round of my results here: http://antranik.org/90-days-splits-challenge-results/

 Sooo.. go ahead.. take photos of your middle, pancake and left/right front splits.
 Also, a photo of your seated pike stretch for good measure.
 (You know, the one where you’re sitting with your legs straight and together and trying to touch your toes?
 Yea that one.)